rizinorg/rizin/BUILDING.md

 ## Windows

-The building steps on Windows are the same as on *NIX systems, however you will have to run the following commands from the Visual Studio Developer shell [FIXME: proper name, I don't remember right now].
+The building steps on Windows are the same as on *NIX systems, however you will have to run the following commands from the Visual Studio Developer Powershell (on Visual Studio Community 2019 you can find it under Tools > Command Line > Developer Powershell).
+To install Meson on Windows, follow instructions [here](https://mesonbuild.com/Getting-meson.html).
 We also suggest to compile Rizin statically, to avoid dealing with libraries when running the Rizin binaries.